 - When the child’s head goes backward, away from the chest, the legs bend, and arms tend to straighten out.

-A study published in the US National Library of Medicine noted that STNR usually emerges after the age of six months and disappears by 11 months (2).
-Most babies do not have this reflex by their first birthday when they usually may stand and walk a few steps with support.
+A study published in the US National Library of Medicine noted that STNR usually emerges after the age of six months and disappears by 11 months This reflex is caused by passively moving the head up and down, followed by upper extremity flexion and lower extremity extension (2).
+Most babies do not have this motor reflex by their first birthday when they usually may stand and walk a few steps with support.

 How To Test For STNR?